yugabyte/yugabyte-db/docs/content/latest/introduction.md

 ## How does YugaByte DB's common document store work?

-[DocDB](../architecture/concepts/docdb/), YugaByte DB's distributed document store common across all APIs, builds on top of the popular RocksDB project by transforming RocksDB from a key-value store (with only primitive data types) to a document store (with complex data types). **Every key is stored as a separate document in DocDB, irrespective of the API responsible for managing the key.** DocDB’s [sharding](../architecture/concepts/docdb/sharding/), [replication/fault-tolerance](../architecture/concepts/docdb/replication/) and [distributed ACID transactions](../architecture/transactions/distributed-txns/) architecture are all based on the the [Google Spanner design](https://research.google.com/archive/spanner-osdi2012.pdf) first published in 2012.
+[DocDB](../architecture/concepts/docdb/), YugaByte DB's distributed document store common across all APIs, is built on an custom integration of Raft replication, distributed ACID transactions and the RocksDB storage engine.
+Specifically, it enhances RocksDB by transforming RocksDB from a key-value store (with only primitive data types) to a document store (with complex data types). **Every key is stored as a separate document in DocDB, irrespective of the API responsible for managing the key.** DocDB’s [sharding](../architecture/concepts/docdb/sharding/), [replication/fault-tolerance](../architecture/concepts/docdb/replication/) and [distributed ACID transactions](../architecture/transactions/distributed-txns/) architecture are all based on the the [Google Spanner design](https://research.google.com/archive/spanner-osdi2012.pdf) first published in 2012.
 [How We Built a High Performance Document Store on RocksDB?](https://blog.yugabyte.com/how-we-built-a-high-performance-document-store-on-rocksdb/) provides an in-depth look into DocDB.